 (Q4 on the birthplan: During labour, I would like the following pain relief:)

 I’m just a few weeks off the birth of my second child right now, and with the birth of my first I was so prepared.
 I’d spent eight months reading, learning, studying.
+I even went to a Pregnant Mental Health professional to receive counseling that would ease my doubts and to have someone to talk to as I was so worried about the whole thing.
 This time I’ve been less focused on the birth, and more on surviving a relatively rough pregnancy while still being mother to a two year old.
 It’s been fun.

 But, I’m trying to ‘focus in’ on myself at the moment.
 I’m trying to set aside all the extras that fill up life, and prepare for the arrival of this baby.